A pipe and cable detector is a must if you are planning on drilling, chasing into your interior walls, or drilling into the ground.

 Work out roughly where you want to drill or chase into.
 Place your detector a few inches to the side and turn the detector on.

 You will then have to move the detector slowly over the target area to detect anything.
+Avoid rushing this stage, as moving the detector too quickly can reduce accuracy.

 3. Mark the detection areas